 The emergency health facilities were identified as per the requirement mentioned in Chapter 3.
 Figure: 4.3 shows locations of possible emergency health facilities in the study which includes hospital, diagnostic center and clinics and pharmacies might be used for giving first aid treatment for injured people of severity 1.
-These facilities actually are concentrated in two/three places in the ward.
+These facilities actually are not concentrated in a certain location.
 Capacity of the health facilities are calculated here for two scenarios.
 First, there has been considered only structurally safe health facility buildings.
 In second, structurally unsafe health facility buildings were taken into account.
 If only safe buildings could not meet the demand, then selected unsafe health facility buildings might be retrofitted to equalize the supply and demand.
-Figure: 4.4 shows the emergency health facility buildings according to the structural safety of the facility building.
+Figure: 4.4 shows the emergency health facility buildings according to the structural safety of the facility buildings.